extrange/personal-blog/docs/blog-posts/2022-07-10-win11-vm-gpu-passthrough.md

   <figcaption>Gaming on a laptop remotely with Nvidia Gamestream using mobile data</figcaption>
 </figure>

-After this guide, you will have a Windows 11 headless VM that can be accessed via:
+After completing this guide, you will have a Windows 11 headless VM that can be accessed via:

--   [Moonlight][moonlight] (for high performance gaming)
+-   [Moonlight][moonlight]/[Steam Link][steam-link] for high performance gaming
--   RDP (for office work)
+-   RDP for less demanding tasks
--   Web Browser (via [Apache Guacamole][apache-guacamole], no client required)
+-   RDP over a web browser (via [Apache Guacamole][apache-guacamole])

 ## Prerequisites: